-Initiative: "Brunch Bill" Was this non-tax initiative a part of your original plan application □ or a plan amendment X ?
-Has the ordinance(s) needed to implement this initiative been enacted? \mathbf{X} Yes \square No If yes, when was the ordinance enacted?
+Initiative: "Brunch Bill" Was this non-tax initiative a part of your original plan application \Box or a plan amendment X ?
+Has the ordinance(s) needed to implement this initiative been enacted?
+X Yes \Box No If yes, when was the ordinance enacted?
 September 7, 2017 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 It is difficult to measure the success of this initiative given that the impact is more directly felt by private businesses.
 However, the City is aware of some businesses holding a "Class A" license that were normally open on Sundays extending their operating hours and businesses previously not open on Sundays now opening for specific purposes (sporting events or private parties).
 In addition, individuals and organizations within the city frequently host special events during which alcohol is served and now have more flexibility to do so.
 Further, although the W.V.
 State Code changed to allow counties to permit serving earlier on Sundays, Randolph County has taken no action to adopt this policy.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.

 We suffered no negative effects from the adoption of this initiative.
 The public and the business owners offering on-site alcohol consumption were both in favor of and have responded positively to the City's adoption of this policy.

 Initiative: Allocation of Funds for City Marketing and Tourism Was this non-tax initiative a part of your original plan application \Box or a plan amendment X ?
-Has the ordinance(s) needed to implement this initiative been enacted? \mathbf{X} Yes \square No If yes, when was the ordinance enacted?
+Has the ordinance(s) needed to implement this initiative been enacted?
+X Yes INO If yes, when was the ordinance enacted?
 February 7, 2019 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 Included in the annual budget since FY20 is the equivalent of one dollar per capita, per annum as permitted by this new authority.
 In FY21 the city supported the Development Authority in the creation and printing of a Randolph County Experience magazine that will be used to increase economic and community development.
 In FY22 the city paid for advertisement of a market study funded through Elkins Main Street for the purpose of identifying gaps and potential business owners and opportunities.
 Funds were also used to host an inaugural Trails Conference which sparked the application for an award of a \$50,000 Appalachian Regional Commission POWER planning grant.
 Finally, City officials attended a Chamber of Commerce annual awards dinner.
 In FY23, funds were used to support the first year of Leadership Randolph, a program mirrored from the successful Leadership WV program and the production of two high quality videos used for promotion of the City of Elkins in a variety of venues.
-Plans have not been finalized for use of these funds in FY 2024.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-We suffered no negative effects from the adoption of this initiative.
-Community organizations which we frequently partner with see the benefit of the City having internal funds to apply to positive promotions.